Sertaç Şanlı: Barcelona (2021–2023)

 On July 1, 2021, Şanlı signed with FC Barcelona of the Spanish Liga ACB and the EuroLeague.
 On July 6, 2023, Şanlı amicably parted ways with the Catalan powerhouse.

 Fenerbahçe (2023–2025)

-On July 13, 2023, Şanlı signed a contract with Fenerbahçe Beko of Basketbol Süper Ligi and the EuroLeague until the end of the 2024–25 season.
+On July 13, 2023, Şanlı signed a contract with Fenerbahçe of Basketbol Süper Ligi and the EuroLeague until the end of the 2024–25 season.

 On May 25, 2025, Şanlı helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
 He helped the team defeat the defending champions Panathinaikos in the semi-final, and Monaco in the final.
 With this championship, he became the first Turkish basketball player to win the Euroleague title with both Turkish powerhouses, his first title being the 2021 title with Anadolu Efes.

-On September 23, 2025, Fenerbahçe parted ways with Sertaç Şanlı, thanking him for his contributions and wishing him success.
+On September 23, 2025, Fenerbahçe parted ways with Sertaç Şanlı.

+Dubai Basketball (2025–2026)

+On September 28, 2025, he signed with Dubai Basketball of the ABA League.

+Return to Beşiktaş (2026)

+On January 13, 2026, he signed with Beşiktaş Gain of the Turkish Basketbol Süper Ligi (BSL) for a second stint.

+Second stint with Fenerbahçe (2026–present)

+On July 14, 2026, he signed with Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL) for a second stint.

 National team career

 Şanlı represented the Turkish national team at the EuroBasket 2017, 2019 FIBA World Cup and the EuroBasket 2025.